Last Updated on September 30, 2023

 Trent and Michael sold me a pair of vintage glass cylinder lamps with plaster grass.
-They’re in need of new shades and some rewiring work, but that’s an easy DIY.
+They need new shades and some rewiring work, but that’s an easy DIY.
 I also spied the bobbin spindle chairs I picked up at an estate sale last summer and painted a glossy black…they’ve been living in the garage…unfinished.
 You may have caught me sharing the restoration process in my driveway on Instagram.
 They still need new upholstery but they could be perfect for the living room.
 Sweet!
 I had everything on hand minus the rug…which kinda spurred this whole makeover in the first place.
 I was over that vintage black and white kilim.

 The mood board came together quite simply, but a rug…well that can be a huge design decision…it’s the foundation of a room.
 Rugs can confuse me because they come in every shape, size, pattern, and color.
 That’s a lot of decisions for this indecisive gal.
 While packing for High Point Market, I flashed back to a previous visit to the Exquisite Rugs showroom.
 Yup, it would be one of my first stops.
 Racks on racks on racks, stacks on stacks on stacks.
 Beautiful rugs as far as the eye could see.
 Here’s what I was drawn to.